melaniesigrid/vet_clinic/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to all my code reviewers and partners at Microverse!
-- Inspiration
-- etc

 ## 📝 License